The Holocaust by bullets, shootings in Ukraine - M Holocaust Memorial

 The beginning of the genocidal policy

-On the eve of the outbreak of war, the regime had a main objective, the conquest of «the living space in the East», and this instrument, the Einsatzgruppen, to implement, behind the Wehrmacht, the genocidal totalitarianism of the regime.
-Ukraine was to be the heart of the new "living space": it was about killing the Jews, letting them starve or reducing to conditions of misery and forced labor "the Slavs" and installing "German settlers" in one of the richest agricultural lands in Europe.
+On the eve of the outbreak of war, the regime had a main objective, the conquest of "the vital space in the East", and this instrument, the Einsatzgruppen, to implement, behind the Wehrmacht, the genocidal totalitarianism of the regime.
+Ukraine was to be the heart of the new "living space": it was to kill the Jews, let them starve or reduce to conditions of misery and forced labor "the Slavs" and install "German settlers" in one of the richest agricultural lands in Europe.

 Carte repr�sentant la population juive dans les r�gions administratives ukrainiennes (Oblast') actuelles